Mahogany Ship: Theories regarding the Mahogany Ship

-In 2002 English writer Gavin Menzies speculated that the ship was a modified Chinese junk.
+In 2002, the debunked pseudohistorian Gavin Menzies speculated that the ship was a modified Chinese junk.
 He pointed to the reports that it was made of a 'dark wood' and was 'of an unconventional design'.
-He also cited claims that local Aborigines had a tradition that "yellow men" had at one time come from the wreck.
-The claims of Chinese origin have not been well received in academic circles.
-Many notable historians have dismissed the notion as fanciful at best.
+He also claimed that local Aborigines had a tradition that "yellow men" had at one time come from the wreck.
+The claims of Chinese origin have not been supported in academic circles and, as with Menzies' other claims, many notable historians have dismissed the notion as fiction.

 In 2005, The Age newspaper reported Canberra mathematician Frank Coningham's claim that in the 1980s he had seen a document in a collection of British Parliamentary Papers showing British authorities "dismantled the wreck to prevent an Australian land claim by the King of Portugal."
 However, Sydney archaeologist Denis Gojak has also investigated the claim and searched British Parliamentary papers.
 He has been unable to find such a document and doubts its existence as reported.

 Murray Johns' theory is that the Mahogany Ship was an incomplete vessel probably built by escaped Tasmanian convicts.
 He argues they may have arrived on the schooner Unity in 1813, which was wrecked or beached nearby.
 In his view, this theory explains the repeated nineteenth century references to several unidentified wrecks in different locations in the area.
 It also accounts for the finds of wood from northern New South Wales (where the Unity had been built), and the nineteenth century descriptions of the Mahogany Ship as crude construction.

 In fiction

 In the novel Recollections of Geoffrey Hamlyn by Henry Kingsley, published in 1859, there is a fictional account of a wreck that resembled the Mahogany Ship.
 In the book the ship is described as being Dutch or Spanish.
 In some editions a footnote at the bottom of the page reads: "Such a ship may be seen in the eastern end of Portland Bay, near the modern town of Port Fairy."
 To what extent the reference in this novel helped to promote the popular image of the wreck is uncertain.
 Murray Johns believes the footnote is a reference to the well documented wreck of the cedar built Schooner Sally Ann in Portland Bay.
 He also argues Thomas Clark's 1860 "Mahogany Ship" painting shows the Sally Ann, the painting's title being adopted later.

-Wrack, (1997), the first novel by Australian writer James Bradley, uses a wreck inspired by the Mahogany Ship as background to a murder mystery.
+Wrack (1997), the first novel by Australian writer James Bradley, uses a wreck inspired by the Mahogany Ship as background to a murder mystery.

+"The Mahogany Ship" is a novel by Samuel Ridley published in 2025.
+The novel explores the mythological shipwreck through the perspectives of 16th Century Portuguese sailors under Captain Mendonca, the indigenous Peek Whuurong people, invaders and colonists, and modern Australians.